rimusz/charts/.github/PULL_REQUEST_TEMPLATE.md

 #### Checklist
 [Place an '[x]' (no spaces) in all applicable fields.
 Please remove unrelated fields.]
 - [ ] Chart Version bumped
-- [ ] Variables are documented in the README.md
+- [ ] Changes are documented in the README.md